sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * Check which values has changed over the newer versions, and adjust as necessary
 * Flash the lastest INAV firmware to your board
 * Paste the adjusted settings on the CLI
-* Upload your favourite font to the OSD chip
+* Upload your preferred font to the OSD chip

 ## Get the lastest configurator